 For up-to-date application deadlines, visit the Graduate Admissions page: https://www.yu.edu/katz/admissions/grad-admissions/deadlines-notifications.

-All applicants are automatically considered for scholarships and graduate assistantships.
+All applicants are automatically considered for scholarships.
 You do not need to submit any additional information.
-Awards are determined during the application review process.
+Scholarship awards are determined during the application review process.

 Please schedule an appointment with an admissions director if you have questions about financial aid opportunities and financing your graduate degree.
 We can do a preliminary transcript review and discuss your admissions and financing options with The Katz School.